-It is important that the following are prioritized for the horse's wellbeing.4
+It is important that the following are prioritized for the horse's wellbeing:

-Foraging needs: this is about the horse's urgent need to eat and chew and search for high fibre, low calorie food (such as hay) for around 13 - 16 hours per day.
-Depriving animals of the constant need to chew contributes to oral stereotypies such as crib-biting and windsucking.

-Movement needs: allowing the horse's need for movement and exercise can avoid the horse developing locomotory stereotypies such as fence walking.
-This means allowing them a few kilometres per day of exercise.
+- Foraging needs: this is about the horse's urgent need to eat and chew and search for high fibre, low calorie food (such as hay) for around 13 - 16 hours per day.
+Depriving animals of the constant need to chew contributes to oral stereotypies such as crib-biting and windsucking. - Movement needs: allowing the horse's need for movement and exercise can avoid the horse developing locomotory stereotypies such as fence walking.
+This means allowing them a few kilometres per day of exercise. - Social needs: the horse is a social animal and social contact is

-Social needs: the horse is a social animal and social contact is essential for his well-being.
+- essential for his well-being.
 If a horse is stabled, it helps a lot if he can not only see other horses but can touch and groom them as well.
 If it simply isn't possible to have another horse as a companion, then as a last resort even another species such as a sheep can help.
-Isolation is very bad for horses and contributes to both oral and locomotory stereotypies such as crib biting and fence walking.

-• Communication and mental stimulation: this means training the horse correctly so that every single aid you give him (reins, legs, seat and voice) has a consistent and singular meaning.
+Isolation is very bad for horses and contributes to both oral and locomotory stereotypies such as crib biting and fence walking. - Communication and mental stimulation: this means training the horse correctly so that every single aid you give him (reins, legs, seat and voice) has a consistent and singular meaning.
 This is essential because horses are very good at learning to communicate with each other but sometimes humans are very confusing to them and this causes conflict behaviours such as bucking, rearing, bolting and spooking.
 It is also about giving the horse lots of mental stimulation such as going out on rides in the bush and a variety of activities.

-- Provide: - a diet that enables the horse to enjoy the pleasure of eating - a safe and predictable environment - treatment of disease and injuries to minimise pain and maximise health and fitness - a variety of ridden activities that end each session on a positive note. - Train your horse to do the things that are needed, to reduce their impact on his mental state, such as floating, shoeing and veterinary treatment. - Use the training processes in the PCA Syllabus. - · Avoid overworking the horse where he can become too tired to respond properly. - Consider what your horse enjoys (food treats, sand roll, grooming, playing with the hose) and regularly spend some downtime providing these positive experiences. - Seek advice from a horse behaviour professional to deal with dangerous behaviours such as barging, kicking, biting.
+- Provide - a diet that enables the horse to enjoy the pleasure of eating - a safe and predictable environment - treatment of disease and injuries to minimise pain and maximise health and fitness - a variety of ridden activities that end each session on a positive note. - Train your horse to do the things that are needed, to reduce their impact on his mental state, such as floating, shoeing and veterinary treatment. - The whip, spurs or reins must never be used in anger or a punishment tool. - PCA recognises the gentle use of whip, spurs or reins as a form of negative reinforcement training on the ground and under saddle. - PCA considers use of the whip in a gentle tap as a negative reinforcement training aid both on the ground and under saddle but the whip must never be used in anger or as a punishment tool. - Use the training processes in the PCA Syllabus. - Avoid overworking the horse where he can become too tired to respond properly. - Consider what your horse enjoys (food treats, sand roll, grooming, playing with the hose) and regularly spend some downtime providing these positive experiences. - Seek advice from a horse behaviour professional to deal with dangerous behaviours such as barging, kicking, biting.